Skip to main content

 Where Did the Movie Actually Fail?

 The early marketing for this movie actually started off really strong.
-Lionsgate heavily promoted the casting as it was announced, beginning with Naomi Scott’s casting as the pink ranger in the summer of 2015.
-The casting was remarkable in that none of the leads were established names.
-The most established actor among the rangers was probably RJ Cyler (Billy), who frequents the indie-film scene (I think Naomi Scott may have also been in a Disney Channel Movie).
+Lionsgate heavily promoted the casting as it was announced in the summer of 2015.
+The roster was remarkable in that none of the leads were established names.
+The most famous actor among the rangers was probably RJ Cyler (Billy), who frequented the indie-film scene (I think Naomi Scott may have also been in a Disney Channel Movie).
 And that was kind of the draw, "Get ready to see these kids become superstars once the movie drops."
 Over a year before the film was even due in theaters, you had the full cast doing long sit-down interviews at comic-con.
 At some point, Lionsgate did seem to think they had a hit on their hands.

 There are underground rumors of a tragic preview screening around the winter of 2016, shortly before the film’s marketing blitz should have begun.
 Unless the test audiences were really turned off by the film’s Krispy Kreme product placement specifically, I have a hard time getting into the heads of what exactly participants of said screening took issue with.
 Our only point of reference is the online discourse that arose after the movie's promotional train kicked off, and so best I can guess is that it was general antipathy towards the idea of a grown-up version of "Power Rangers" that turned them off.
 Admittedly this would be a little warped given how the audiences do grant exemptions for these kinds of things.